cryptogosu/solana/docs/src/developing/clients/javascript-api.md

   data,
 }));

-web3.sendAndConfirmTransaction(connection, allocateTransaction, [keyPair]);
+web3.sendAndConfirmTransaction(connection, allocateTransaction, [keypair]);
 ```

 ## Best Practices

-### Simulate Before Sending

-Before you send a transaction, you should [simulate the transaction](javascript-api.md#simulateTransaction).
-Simulating the transaction before sending a real transaction can reduce fees to the user of your dApp, as well as provide a better experience

 ### Principle of Least Privileges

 When providing the accounts to interact with a program, determining which accounts need to be `isWritable` can be difficult.
-Best practice is to narrow down the accounts to only what requires `isWritable` in any transaction.
+The best practice is to narrow down the accounts to only what requires `isWritable` in any transaction.
 If you do not, you run into issues where you could potentially give a program more power than the program needs and cause some security issues.

 ### Secret Key Management

-The general recommendation is to not have user input the secret key, but rather have the user either use a separate wallet and handle the account custodial services by the wallet.
+The general recommendation is to not have the user input the secret key, but rather have the user either use a separate wallet and handle the account custodial services by the wallet.
 You can find more examples in the [solana wallet adapter](https://github.com/solana-labs/wallet-adapter).

 ## API by Example